(Also see "Energy Codes".)

 Building and energy codes almost always specify a required minimum R-value for roof assemblies and exterior walls, so the minimum required R-value in your local jurisdiction is something that you need to take into account when planning a building project.
 These energy code R-value requirements change from state to state and even city to city.
 When new energy codes are adopted, the required R-value is often increased.
 The R-value you have to achieve will be a big part of figuring out the type and thickness of the insulation you will install.

-R-value is typically used as a measurement of the effectiveness of thermal insulating materials.
-Building and energy codes frequently specify a minimum R-value for roof assemblies and exterior walls, so R-value is something that you need to be aware of.
-Since R-value is so often used to calculate the amount and type of insulation required for a job, R-value is an important part of the product data provided by insulation manufacturers, and can normally be found on the technical data sheets at their websites.
+Since R-value is so often used to calculate the amount and type of insulation required for a job, it's an important part of the product data provided by insulation manufacturers, and can normally be found on the technical data sheets at their websites.
+When looking at these data sheets, you should remember that although the standard R-value for a given material is per inch, manufacturers often publish the total R-value of a product, reflecting the actual thickness of that particular product.

-1. General: Insulation R-Value: a handy and extensive R-value chart that covers almost all insulation and other building materials is available toward the end of the R-value (insulation) Wikipedia page.
+1. General: Insulation R-Value: Here's a handy insulation R-value table that covers most types of building insulation and a few other building materials.
 You should, of course, see the manufacturer-provided technical data sheet for the R-value of specific products.

 3. General: See the Roof Online Cool Roofs page for more about roofs and heat.

 4. General: LTTR (Long-Term Thermal Resistance): "Long-Term Thermal Resistance" is an archived article from 2003 on Buildings.com that does a very good job explaining how LTTR is defined and how it came to be incorporated in the standards governing closed-cell insulation (i.e., polyisocyanurate, extruded polystyrene, and sprayed polyurethane foam).
 Again, the article is from 2003, and parts of it may not reflect the current state of affairs.